 "Yeah, yeah," Sarah says, waving me away.
 "We got this.
 Right, Parker?"
 She nudges him with her elbow a bit too hard, causing the hand that's holding his knife to shift.
 The blade slices the skin between his thumb and forefinger, leaving a tiny slit with blood oozing out.
 I close my eyes, sighing and wondering I chose to put weapons into these two's hands.

 "Seriously, guys?
 Already?
 Hold on, Parker," I say, stretching across the floor for my backpack.
 "I got a band-aid in my bag."
 I dig around in my backpack, searching for my miniature first-aid kit that I carry with me, which I find at the very bottom after a moment.

 "Okay, that was a one-time thing," Sarah says, pointing a finger at me.
 I fight the urge to roll my eyes and hand Parker the bandage--a small butterfly one to keep the cut from gaping open.

 "Thanks, Jules," Parker says as he takes the bandage from me.
 He gets to his feet, holding onto the cut with his other hand to keep blood from dripping onto the white carpet, and glares at Sarah.

 "Sorry, hun," she calls to him as he heads towards her door.
 Even though he’s faced the opposite direction, I can practically see him rolling his eyes at her now.

-"I'm not your hun," he growls, though I see the faint smile on his lips before he walks out.
-I smile at their conversation, cleaning off Parker's dagger with a tissue before sheathing it for him, as Sarah does with hers.
-Thank God.
+I finish cleaning off Parker's dagger with a tissue before sheathing it for him, as Sarah does with hers.